-For example, in August 2022, the U.S. enacted the Inflation Reduction Act of 2022 ('IRA'), which, among other effects, creates a new corporate alternative minimum tax of at least 15% on consolidated GAAP pre-tax income for corporations with average book income in excess of \$1 billion.
-The book minimum tax will first apply to us in 2023, although we do not expect the IRA to have a material impact on our effective tax rate.
+For example, in August 2022, the U.S. enacted the Inflation Reduction Act of 2022 ('IRA'), which, among other effects, creates a new corporate alternative minimum tax of at least 15% on adjusted financial statement income for certain corporations with average book income of more than \$1 billion.
+The book minimum tax applies to us in 2023 and did not have a material impact on our effective tax rate.

 In addition, the U.S. Congress, the Organization for Economic Co-operation and Development ('OECD'), the World Trade Organization and other government agencies in non-U.S. jurisdictions where we and our affiliates do business have had an extended focus on issues related to the taxation of multinational corporations.
-One example is in the area of base erosion and profit shifting, where payments are made between affiliates from a jurisdiction with high tax rates to a jurisdiction with lower tax rates.
+One example is around base erosion and profit shifting, where payments are made between affiliates from a jurisdiction with high tax rates to a jurisdiction with lower tax rates.
 Several jurisdictions have enacted legislation that is aligned with, and in some cases exceeds the scope of, the recommendations in the OECD's 2015 reports addressing 15 specific actions as part of a comprehensive plan to create an agreed set of international rules for fighting base erosion and profit shifting.

-Finally, on October 8, 2021, the OECD announced an international agreement with more than 130 countries to implement a twopillar solution to address tax challenges arising from digitalization of the economy.
-The agreement introduced rules that would result in the reallocation of certain taxing rights from multinational companies from their home countries to the markets where they have business activities and earn profits, regardless of physical presence ('Pillar One') and introduced a global corporate minimum tax of 15% for certain large multinational companies starting in 2023 ('Pillar Two').
-Significant progress has been made on implementation of Pillar Two, with the Model Rules for implementation being released in December 2021 and related commentary in March 2022.
-On December 12, 2022, E.U. member states reached an agreement to implement Pillar Two which requires E.U. member states to enact domestic legislation by the end of 2023.
+Finally, on October 8, 2021, the OECD announced an international agreement with more than 140 countries to implement a twopillar solution to address tax challenges arising from digitalization of the economy.
+The agreement introduced rules that would result in the reallocation of certain taxing rights over multinational companies from their home countries to the markets where they have business activities and earn profits, regardless of physical presence ('Pillar One') and introduced a global corporate minimum tax of 15% for certain large multinational companies starting in 2024 ('Pillar Two').
+On December 20, 2021, the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting released the Model Global Anti-Base Erosion ('GloBE') rules (the 'OECD Model Rules') under Pillar Two.
+On December 12, 2022, E.U. member states reached an agreement to implement Pillar Two and this requires E.U. member states to enact domestic legislation to put Pillar Two into effect.
+In 2023, many E.U. countries enacted the necessary legislation (based on the OECD Model Rules) to implement Pillar Two in 2024.
+Ireland, in particular, enacted Pillar Two by signing Finance (No. 2) Bill 2023 into law in December 2023.
+Other countries and territories have indicated they will introduce Pillar Two beginning in 2025.

-These changes, when enacted by various countries in which we do business, could increase uncertainty and may adversely affect our tax rate and cash flow in future years.
+These changes, when enacted and implemented by various countries in which we do business, could increase uncertainty and may adversely affect our tax rate and cash flow in future years.